leitro/handwrittenDigitSequenceRec/README.md

 ```

 ## Result:
-After 400 epochs, the label error rate of test datasets has decreased to 0.048, the prediction accuracy has reached to 95.3%.
+After 400 epochs, the label error rate of test dataset has decreased to 0.048, the prediction accuracy has reached 95.3%.